 The IIB program is a customized one semester program for international students of Business, Communication and Management, offered by the university in conjunction with the New Paltz School of Business.

-The rigorous academic program provides a foundation in American culture and business practices in just two months.
-Students carry 5 courses and earn 50 CEU units:
+The rigorous academic program provides a foundation in US culture and business practices in just two months.
+Students carry 5 courses and earn up to 50 CEU units:

 - Two (2) electives from AACSB-accredited New Paltz School of Business;

 - Two (2) IIB courses specially developed with the English-speaking international Business and/or Communications student in mind;